-The Master of Divinity, the Master of Arts in Christian Education, the Master of Arts in Lay Ministry, and the Master of Arts in Theology are offered in their entirety at the Houston campus.
+The Master of Divinity, the Master of Arts in Christian Education, and the Master of Arts in Theology are offered in their entirety at the Houston campus.

 The Southwestern M.Div. prepares students for the broadest range of Christian ministries, especially in local churches.
 Students receive training in classical theological disciplines such as Old Testament, New Testament, church history and historical theology, systematic theology, ethics, and philosophy, as well as applied disciplines such as pastoral ministry, preaching, evangelism, and missions.
-In addition, students may use elective hours to pursue concentrations in any school at Southwestern in accordance with their ministry goals and academic interests.
 The M.Div. is the only approved first master's degree for a student preparing for a pastoral or preaching ministry, as well as any other ministry largely comprised of biblical teaching.
 The degree requirements for the M.Div. can be found in the catalog pages within the School of Theology section of the catalog.

 Students may obtain a concentration by using free elective hours to complete the requirements described in the catalog.
+The pursuit of concentrations will likely necessitate completion of some courses in Fort Worth.
 For a list of the requirements for the concentrations, please consult the M.Div.
 Concentrations catalog pages in the School of Theology section.
 Contact the Dean of the Havard School if you are interested in pursuing the Advanced Master of Divinity.

 The M.A.(Th.) is a graduate level degree offering advanced work in the classical theological disciplines.
 The degree prepares students to pursue an academic ministry in one of these disciplines.
 Since the degree does not include courses outside of the classical theological disciplines, those called to local church ministry should pursue the Master of Divinity.
 The degree requirements, including specific entrance requirements, for the M.A.(Th.) program can be found in the catalog pages within the School of Theology section of the catalog.